Annotated HHMI Gilliam Scientific Leadership Statement

 This exemplifies the approach that I use today in that I approach challenges with a vibrantly positive attitude, am willing to work just as hard as the team I'm leading, and am communicative and honest about the group's goals.
 This has enabled my tendency to introduce new techniques to my labs as I tackle challenges with open arms, a resilience to temporary failures, and the hard work necessary to see success.
 I will continue to lead by enthusiastic example accompanied by my genuine love for learning and discovery as a PhD student and teaching fellow, in my next stage as a postdoc, and ultimately as a professor and the head of my own lab.

-I also named my future trajectory here: PhD student, teaching fellow, postdoc, professor.
-That's intentional.
-It gives the reviewer a clear mental picture of where this leadership philosophy is going to apply over time.
+I also explicitly named my future trajectory in this paragraph: PhD student now, then postdoc, then professor.
+That gives the reviewer a mental picture of where this leadership philosophy is going to keep showing up over time.

 A Second Story: Modeling Great Leadership